Xi might visit Japan next spring, China's new ambassador Kong Xuanyou reveals | The Japan Times

 That said, he denied the ongoing trade war with the United States has prompted Beijing to improve ties with Tokyo, saying both nations made the decision in light of their long-term interests.

-“It was an important decision based on assessment of national interests of each country,” he said.
+“It was an important decision based on the assessment of national interests of each country,” he said.

-The ambassador said China and Japan “finally returned to normal condition” last year, apparently referring to Chinese Premier Li Keqiang’s visit in May.
+The ambassador said ties between China and Japan “finally returned to a normal condition” last year, apparently referring to Chinese Premier Li Keqiang’s visit in May.

 At the time, Li declared that bilateral ties had finally been brought back to a “normal track” after meeting with Prime Minister Shinzo Abe in Tokyo.